-The first step of the data rescue process consisted of the identification of metadata that can have an impact on the data collection (i.e. location of instruments, changes in practice etc.).
-We conducted a careful examination of the bibliographic documents stored in the MVOBS archive located at the Montevergine Abbey.
-The metadata of MVOBS sub-daily dataset have been retrieved from two old hand-written diaries, named "Le Cronache dell'Osservatorio".
-Such manuscripts started in 1938 and contains a year-by-year "observatory chronicle" for the period 1881-1946.
-In order to trace the MVOBS history before 1938, the authors used different sources: postal correspondence, orally transmitted news and a pamphlet entitled "Nel Cinquantenario dell'Osservatorio Meteorologico di Montevergine 1884-1934" (The fiftieth anniversary of Montevergine meteorological observatory 1884-1934), published in 1934 on the observatory fiftieth anniversary.
-For the period after 1946, metadata have been retrieved from the meteorological observations registers and from another pamphlet named "Osservatorio meteorologico Santuario di Montevergine" (Montevergine Abbey meteorological observatory) that was published in 1984 to celebrate the MVOBS centenary.
-During the metadata recovery process particular attention has been given to the assessment of factors that may cause inhomogeneity in the time series, such as instrument relocation and replacement, as well as change in the personnel responsible for the meteorological observations.
+The first step of the data rescue process consisted of the identification of metadata that can have an impact on data collection (location of instruments, changes in practice etc.).
+We conducted a careful examination of the bibliographic documents stored in the MVOBS archive located at the Montevergine abbey.
+The metadata of the MVOBS sub-daily dataset have been retrieved from two old hand-written diaries, named Le Cronache dell'Osservatorio.
+Such manuscripts started in 1938 and contain a year-by-year "observatory chronicle" for the period 1881-1946.
+In order to trace the history of MVOBS before 1938, the authors used different sources: postal correspondence, verbally transmitted news, and a pamphlet entitled Nel Cinquantenario dell'Osservatorio Meteorologico di Montevergine 1884-1934 (The 50th anniversary of Montevergine meteorological observatory 1884-1934), published in 1934 on the observatory's 50th anniversary.
+For the period after 1946, metadata have been retrieved from the meteorological observation registers and from another pamphlet named Osservatorio meteorologico Santuario di Montevergine (Montevergine abbey meteorological observatory) that was published in 1984 to celebrate the centenary of MVOBS.
+During the metadata recovery process particular attention was given to the assessment of factors that may cause inhomogeneity in the time series, such as instrument relocation and replacement as well as change in the personnel responsible for the meteorological observations.

-According to the old diaries, the idea of establishing a meteorological specola in Montevergine was conceived in 1881 by Father Francesco Denza, a meteorologist belonging to the religious order of Barnabiti (i.e. Catholic priests and Religious Brothers belonging to the Roman Catholic religious order of the Clerics Regular of St. Paul).
-The MVOBS weather observations started three years later on 01 January 1884.
-MVOBS was part of the first Italian meteorological institution, the "Italian Central Office of Meteorology and Geodynamics" (hereafter, Italian Central Office - ICO), established in Rome in 1879 (Maugeri et al., 1998).
-In the period 1884 - 1894, a room located on the northern front of Montevergine Monastery was dedicated to the weather conditions monitoring.
-Unfortunately, during this period no specific information about the instruments positioning have been recorded.
-From 1895, the data were collected in a meteorological tower, built on the eastern side of the Abbey at the suggestion of the ICO.
+According to the old diaries, the idea of establishing a meteorological specola in Montevergine was conceived in 1881 by Father Francesco Denza, a meteorologist belonging to the religious order of Barnabiti (i.e. Catholic priests and religious brothers belonging to the Roman Catholic religious order of the Clerics Regular of St. Paul).
+The MVOBS weather observations started 3 years later on 1 January 1884.
+MVOBS was part of the first Italian meteorological institution, the "Italian Central Office of Meteorology and Geodynamics" (hereafter the Italian Central Office, ICO), established in Rome in 1879 (Maugeri et al., 1998).
+In the period 1884-1894, a room located at the north-facing front of the Montevergine monastery was dedicated to the monitoring of weather conditions.
+Unfortunately, during this period no specific information about the instruments' positioning was recorded.
+From 1895, the data were collected in a meteorological tower built on the eastern side of the abbey at the suggestion of the ICO.
 The square-based tower measures 28.4 m in height and 5.7 m in width and was equipped with a Stevenson screen located outside a north-facing window (Fig. 1b).
 The shelter hosted the following instruments: a maximum and minimum thermometer, a thermograph, a psychrometer and an evaporimeter.
-Other instruments, i.e. the rain gauge, the anemograph and the nephoscope were placed on the observatory terrace at the top of the tower.
-The barometer, the barograph and the recording pluviograph were installed in the observatory room, located at the highest floor of the tower.
-The nivometric measurements, in compliance with the recommendations of the ICO, were performed through a traditional nivometer consisting of a yardstick and of a snowboard having a section of 0.0001 m and an area of 0.01 m, respectively.
-However, no detailed and precise information about the nivometer positioning were found: according to the orally-transmitted information (supplied to the authors of this work by the Benedectine Community of Montevergine), the snow observations may have been collected in the "Giardinetto dell'Ave Maria", a cloister of Montevergine Abbey located near the northern side of the meteorological tower.
-Additional historical photos showing the observatory room, the meteorological tower and the surrounding environment, as well as a modern panoramic view of Montevergine Abbey, are offered in Appendix A.
+Other instruments, e.g. the rain gauge, the anemograph and the nephoscope, were placed on the observatory terrace at the top of the tower.
+The barometer, the barograph and the recording pluviograph were installed in the observatory room, located on the highest floor of the tower.
+The nivometric measurements, in compliance with the recommendations of the ICO, were performed using a traditional nivometer consisting of a yardstick and a snowboard with a section of 0.0001 m2 and an area of 0.01 m2, respectively.
+However, no detailed, precise information about the nivometer positioning was found.
+According to verbally transmitted information (supplied to the authors of this work by the Benedectine community of Montevergine), the snow observations may have been collected in the Giardinetto dell'Ave Maria, a cloister of the Montevergine abbey located near the northern side of the meteorological tower.
+Additional historical photos showing the observatory room, the meteorological tower and the surrounding environment as well as a modern panoramic view of the Montevergine abbey are offered in Appendix A.